amoutonbrady/sapper-tailwind-prettier/README.md

 This project will try to keep all the dependencies up to date

-[Sapper](https://github.com/sveltejs/sapper) template that suits my need including technologies I most familiar with:
+[Sapper](https://github.com/sveltejs/sapper) template that suits my need including technologies I'm most familiar with:

 -   [Sapper](https://github.com/sveltejs/sapper) - The framework itself updated to its latest version
 -   [TailwindCSS](https://tailwindcss.com/) - An utility first CSS framework